Your Not-So-Average Guide To The Clitoris

 The bulbs wrap around the vaginal opening, so “vaginal penetration stimulates the clitoral bulbs, which means that vaginal orgasms are just a different type of clitoral orgasm,” says Carrellas.

-Penetration, for some people, stimulates the g-spot, which is actually another part of the internal clitoris, as well as the vaginal wall and urethra.
+Penetration, for some people, stimulates the g-spot, which is another part of the internal clitoris, as well as the vaginal wall and urethra.

 The penis and clitoris contain the same parts